-Pacific Booker has a lease for the rental premise in which the Company's head office operates.
-It is a standard rental lease which expires on January 31, 2024.
+Pacific Booker has signed a lease for the rental premise in which the Company's head office operates.
+It is a standard rental lease which expires on January 31, 2027 and allows for an early termination of the lease after 18 months.
 Details on the financial obligations are detailed in our annual financial statements (Note 3(m)).